isaac-olle/TestProject/README.md

 - **Secrets Management**:
   Implementing a solution to securely store credentials, transitioning from current storage in `.json` files to tools like Vault or AWS Secrets Manager.

-  - **Testing**:
-    Work in testing.
-Narrowly related with Jenkins and K8s.